 Who is the JLab JBuds Air Sport for?

 - Exercise enthusiasts will enjoy the JBuds Air Sport.
 The ear hook design is comfortable and should fit most ears.
 The earbuds form a proper seal, which keeps external noise out.
-This is great for gym-goers who don’t want to hear their neighbors huff and puff through a circuit.

 - General consumers can use these too.
 If you’re worried about losing your true wireless earbuds, the ear hook is the way to go.
 It’s nearly impossible to accidentally knock these out and off of the ear.
-What’s more, the case provides nearly six extra charges so you don’t have to worry about being close to an outlet at a moment’s notice.

 - Rock climbers and cyclists should get these earbuds.
 I used one earbud while biking about Georgia and never experienced a stutter or full stop (note: the law for listening to music while cycling varies by state).
 What’s more, according to our Instagram poll, 62% of respondents listen to music while climbing.
 The touch controls remained responsive even when my fingers and hands were layered in chalk.